SeniorProjectsAgendaAI/AgendaAI/README.md

 AgendaAI is an intelligent scheduling assistant designed to centralize academic and personal tasks across multiple platforms.

 ## Tech Stack
+Preface: Docker must be installed on your local device and open to run all tasks
 ### Backend
 - **FastAPI**: Modern Python web framework
 - **PostgreSQL**: Database with SQLAlchemy ORM